Saudi Arabia Fast Facts

 Saudi Arabia was a longtime supporter of Egyptian leader Hosni Mubarak before his overthrow in 2011.
 It did not support the successor government of Mohamed Morsy and the Muslim Brotherhood.
 After Morsy's overthrow in 2013, Saudi Arabia returned its support to new president Abdel Fattah el-Sisi.

 After many years of strained relations, Saudi Arabia began constructing a fortified fence along its 1,060-mile border with Yemen in 2003.
-This was in response to the ongoing unrest in Yemen due to Shiite Houthi rebels and terrorist group al Qaeda in the Arabian Peninsula.
+This was in response to the ongoing unrest in Yemen due to Shiite Houthi rebels and Sunni terrorist group al Qaeda in the Arabian Peninsula (AQAP).

 It has also started work on a 600-mile barrier along the border with Iraq, to prevent border incursions by the terrorist group ISIS.